mattzcarey/aws-comsum-gen-ai-workshop/instructions/3-giving-context.md

 ### Use QA Chain

-Uncomment line 67 to use the PrintRetrievalHandler callback handler.
+Uncomment line 67 in main.py to use the PrintRetrievalHandler callback handler.
 Langchain callbacks are a handy way to do things while the chain is running but are beyond the scope of this workshop.

-Comment main.py lines 71-73 and uncomment line 74 to call the QA chain.
+Comment out main.py lines 71-73 and uncomment line 74 to call the QA chain.

 ## Try it out